The park is located on either side of Lincoln Street just north of the Lincoln Grade School.

 Lincoln Fields at Washington Park

 Lincoln Fields feature 6 diamonds for baseball and softball.
 Diamonds 1 and 2 are on Washington School District No. 52 property, while Diamonds 3, 4, 5 and 6 are part of Washington Park.
 All diamonds feature a variety of age group baseball and softball throughout the summer including 4 year old t-ball through adult softball.
-A concession stand with restrooms is operated by Washington Recreation Association (WRA) during the spring and summer seasons during most scheduled games and practices at Lincoln Fields.
+A concession stand with restrooms is operated by the Washington Park District during the spring and summer seasons during most scheduled games and practices at Lincoln Fields.

 - Jan Smith Field (Diamond 3) - Jan Smith Field is home to the Washington Community High School Panthers Softball team.
 The field was named for long-time WCHS softball coach Jan Smith.